 This decoration is guaranteed to get a second glance.
 Be careful, though; don’t go too hard-core as rubbernecking of other drivers could cause an accident.

 Place a life size skeleton in the passenger side of your car.
 Put a seat belt across the skeleton as if it were a normal passenger.
-You can add any accoutrements: a pretty Sunday hat, a cigarette in its fingers as its bony elbow leans on the door, etc.
+You can add any accouterments: a pretty Sunday hat, a cigarette in its fingers as its bony elbow leans on the door, etc.

 Bottom line: be creative and have your skeletons do things a live person would do.
 That’s the irony and the humor — albeit morbid.